xcorat/flagtuk/README.md

 VITE_GOOGLE_API_KEY=<google maps api key>
 ```

 email xcorat@protonmail.com if you want to share some of these keys with the main build.

 4. Run development server
 ```
 npm run dev
 ```

-You can test the app on a web brower at http://localhost:3000
+Now you can test the app on a web brower at http://localhost:3000

 4. Testing builds